-Dr. Chad Ruffin is an ear, nose, and throat doctor who specializes in ear and cochlear implant surgery at his practice in Seattle, Washington.
+Dr. Chad Ruffin is an ear, nose, and throat doctor who specializes in ear and cochlear implant surgery in Seattle, Washington.
 In addition to treating patients in the clinic, he also researches and develops technology for hearing loss.

 He is the first person born with severe hearing loss to become a surgeon using cochlear implants.
 He combines science and lived experience to teach his patients how to live to the fullest with hearing loss.

 Subscribe for the latest from Dr. Ruffin.
 You can also meet him and ask questions in a small group virtual meeting.

 Cochlear implants (CIs) are surgically implanted devices that bypass the damaged structures of the inner ear to create a sense of sound.
 They provide a sense of hearing for those with severe and profound hearing losses.
 An outside processor converts sounds to a digital signal and wirelessly sends it to the internal computer.
 The electrode directly stimulates the hearing nerve with electricity to create a sensation of sound.

 Nearly all patients perform better with their implant than they do with hearing aids.
 Most implantees can talk on the phone.
 Some implantees can hear well without additional hearing assistive technology or accommodations.
 Cochlear implants do not cure hearing loss.